Integrated Marketing: Creating successful strategies using digital marketing campaigns

 Like the other integrated marketing examples, they all use similar designs and wording to create a memorable experience.
 In fact, Spotify won the Outdoor Advertising Association of Americas Platinum Obie award for the best out-of-home campaign of the year in 2018.

-Integrated marketing can not only save your organization time and money, but it can also lead to higher ROI (return on investment) per campaign and help to build trust with your audience.
+Digital marketing with integrated marketing campaigns can not only save your organization time and money, but it can also lead to higher ROI (return on investment) per campaign and help to build trust with your audience.

 Adopting a holistic approach to marketing and maintaining a consistent message will increase both the reach of your message and also the likelihood that your audience will take the action you want them to take.